RaminAT/masscan/doc/masscan.8.markdown

-  * `--show [open,closed]`: tells which port status to display, such as 'open' for those ports that respond with a SYN-ACK on TCP, or 'closed' for those ports that repsond with RST.
+  * `--show [open,closed]`: tells which port status to display, such as 'open' for those ports that respond with a SYN-ACK on TCP, or 'closed' for those ports that respond with RST.
 The default is only to display 'open' ports.

   * `--noshow [open,closed]`: disables a port status to display, such